Technical diving books

 technical diving books

-Dive Truk Lagoon: The Japanese WWII Pacific Shipwrecks- Rod MacDonald
+Dive Truk Lagoon: The Japanese WWII Pacific Shipwrecks, 2nd edition- Rod MacDonald

 Guide to Shipwreck Diving: North Carolina- Roderick M. Farb